|Overall Rating:||Overall Rating|

 |Skill Level Needed:||N/A|

-InboxDollars found at inboxdollars.com and owned by Cotter Web is a bit more than just an online paid surveys site.
+InboxDollars.com is owned by Cotter Web and is a bit more than just an online paid surveys site.

-At InboxDollars you can earn money by not only taking surveys, but also by reading email, shopping online, product testing, and playing online games.
+At InboxDollars.com you can earn money by not only taking surveys, but also by reading emails, shopping online, product testing, and playing online games.

 And you even get paid to interact with the ad itself.